eherra/catebook/README.md

 Hitting from navigation bar ***Profile page*** link, you will be directed to:
 <img src="https://github.com/eherra/catebook/blob/main/src/main/resources/images/profilepage.png" witdth="827%" height="519">

-In the photo above, you are seeing a profile page as *a visitor*.
+In the photo above, you are seeing a profile page as ***a visitor***.

-In a case where you are visiting your *own* profile page, the field *(photo below)* appears on the below of the your profile photo where you can add photos to your photo album.
+In a case where you are visiting your ***own*** profile page, the field *(photo below)* appears on the below of the your profile photo where you can add photos to your photo album.

 <img src="https://github.com/eherra/catebook/blob/main/src/main/resources/images/loggedUser.png">

 At your own profile page and others - you can leave comments to the wall.
-The comment will include your cate name, time when creating the comment, context and amount of likes of the comment (zero if hasn't received any likes).
+The comment will include your cate name, time when creating the comment, context and amount of the likes of the comment. (zero likes if hasn't acquired any)

 ### Photo album
 **View from photo album.**